 In 2008, Gomez signed a record contract with Hollywood Records and began working on her debut album, Kiss and Tell, which was released in September 2009.
 Gomez also had a cameo in the Jonas Brothers' music video for the single "Burnin' Up," released in 2008.

 In 2012, Gomez performed the voice of Mavis in the animated film Hotel Transylvania.
 She then starred alongside James Franco and Vanessa Hudgens, among others, in Harmony Korine's comedic crime thriller Spring Breakers (2013).
 That same year, Gomez co-starred with Ethan Hawke in the action thriller Getaway.
 She also continued to pursue her musical career, releasing Stars Dance in 2013 and a greatest hits collection, For You, in 2014.
 That same year Gomez was featured in the comedy Behaving Badly, with Mary-Louise Parker.

 'Good For You,' 'Bad Liar,' 'It Ain't Me,' 'Fetish'

-In 2018 she released the track "Back to You" for Netflix's teen suicide drama 13 Reasons Why.
-She also revived her role as Mavis in Hotel Transylvania 3 and is set to voice a character in the upcoming The Voyage of Dr. Doolittle (2019).
+In 2018, Gomez released the track "Back to You," for Netflix's teen suicide drama 13 Reasons Why, and revived her role as Mavis in Hotel Transylvania 3.
+The following year, she returned to the big screen in Jim Jarmusch's zombie comedy The Dead Don't Die.

 In early January 2014, it was reported that Gomez had been battling lupus — an autoimmune disease that can cause facial swelling, fatigue, headaches and joint pain — for more than two years.
 In September 2017, the singer and actress revealed that advancing symptoms of lupus had forced her to undergo a kidney transplant earlier in the year, with her roommate and friend Francia Raísa serving as the donor.